The Best Five Star Restaurants in the World

 Located in Italy’s famous Modena, Chef Massimo Bottura’s Osteria Francescana is the probably the best Italian restaurant you can find in the world right now.
 Adding a contemporary twist to the Italian cuisine of the Emilia-Romagna province – his home province – Bottura manages to explore the ingredients and traditions of the region and come up with unique dishes.

-Among them, there’s the tagliatelle and risotto cooked with veal jus, the rabbit macaroons and the iconic Five Ages of Parmigiano Reggiano, which offers legendary cheese with five different exquisite textures, from the crispy galette to the Parmesan foam.
+Among them, there’s the tagliatelle and risotto cooked with veal jus, the rabbit macaroons and the iconic Five Ages of Parmigiano Reggiano, which offers the expensive cheese with five different exquisite textures, from the crispy galette to the Parmesan foam.

 4. Per Se – New York City